cmiles/PointlessWaymarksProject/DevNotes.md

    - Sync Item names?
 Or is having the original name on the map useful?
    - Button on map to select in list
  - Photo Location Map Chooser
- - Better is draft conflict protection - perhaps a check in site generation?
+ - Better draft conflict protection - perhaps a check in site generation?
  - For geo types and notes review local file cleanup on delete
  - Is File Content being detected as changing more than intended?
  - Check whole site import - test(s)?